2007 San Diego Chargers season: Schedule

-Regular season results
+Game summaries

 Week 1: vs. Chicago Bears

-The Chargers began their 2007 campaign at home as they matched up their offensive firepower against the Chicago Bears and their rock-hard defense.
-In this defensive slugfest, the Bears held RB LaDainian Tomlinson, the previous year's league MVP, to just 12 yards rushing on 11 attempts, while getting a 27-yard field goal by kicker Robbie Gould in the second quarter.
+The Chargers began their 2007 campaign at home as they matched up their offensive firepower against the Chicago Bears and their stingy defense.
+In this defensive slugfest, the Bears held RB LaDainian Tomlinson, the previous year's league MVP, to just 25 yards rushing on 17 attempts, while getting a 27-yard field goal from kicker Robbie Gould in the second quarter.
 This game also marked the first time since 2001 that the Chargers were shut out in the first half.
 In the third quarter, San Diego started to bounce back as Tomlinson threw his 7th career touchdown pass to TE Antonio Gates from 17 yards out.
 In the fourth, Tomlinson delivered the final blow with a 7-yard TD run.

 With the win, the Chargers began their season at 1–0.